- Campus Offices

 Shadowing is a major aspect of both components.
 Students receive shadowing appointments in a variety of areas, including emergency care, cardiology, renal analysis, respiratory care and surgery.
 Visitations to area hospice/home care and rehab facilities are also offered.

 Students also participate in computer workshops, attend presentations by medical school personnel and visit Indian Health Service facilities.
-All travel, living and educational expenses for this program are funded.
+All living and educational expenses for this program are funded.